 7. Volunteer Your Time (or Money)

 Giving is always better than receiving.
-Engaging with a volunteer organization will not only better the community, but will better yourself.
-Volunteering is a way to increase the happiness of others, all while increasing your satisfaction, confidence, and understanding of the world.
+Engaging with a volunteer organization will not only better the community but will better yourself.
+Volunteering is a way to increase others' happiness, all while increasing your satisfaction, confidence, and understanding of the world.

 A joint study between UnitedHealthcare and VolunteerMatch surveyed over 3,000 volunteers.
 Among the participants, 79% reported stress reduction, 88% reported a self-esteem increase, and 93% reported a better mood from volunteering.
 By improving positive emotions and reducing negative ones, volunteering will help you expand your comfort zone.

 Although, not all of us have the time to help clean up the park or walk dogs at the local shelter.
 If your schedule is packed full, you should consider donating money instead.
-Even if you're short on funds, you need to understand both the external and internal benefits of your donation.
+Even if you're short on funds, it is essential to explore the philanthropic benefits.

 Externally, your money is most likely going to good a cause.
 You can choose the charity of your choice, and most organizations are upfront about their allocation of funds.
 If you aren't sure, contact them and ask.
 If you don't like their answer, find a different organization.

 Internally, you gain the same benefits as you would of volunteering your time.
 Still, you may think losing a few bucks will hurt you financially.
-Which of these will give you a better mental outcome: spending $10 on a drink at the bar or giving $10 to someone that truly needs it?
-We can't answer that for you, but in our experience, the latter always has better results.
+Which of these will give you a better cognitive outcome: spending $10 on a drink at the bar or giving $10 to someone that truly needs it?
+We can't answer that for you, but the latter always has better results in our experience.

 For those of you that don't know where to start, that's okay.
 Here's a list of five great resources to allocate your time or money for the greater good.